header pic header text

 That is, "take refuge in the Lard" is NOT an authentic "transmission" of the desired phrase.
 It may, in fact, be exactly what the person said, but it is not the intended phrase.
 The phrase, "take refuge in the Lord" is clearly the intended "transmission".

-We must strive to always use the intended words and phrases (which can hopefully also be verified in a relevant sacred text or even in a dictionary) in the Dances and the Ruhaniat papers, regardless of how they may have been distorted by the accent (or lack of skill) of the original source.
+We must strive to always use the intended words and phrases in the Dances and the Ruhaniat papers, regardless of how they may have been distorted by the accent (or lack of skill) of the original source.

 Assimilation: